UniversalDependencies/docs/_oc/template-index.md

 ## Syntax

 Occitan is a pro-drop language with relatively free word order.

 The verb *èsser* and its variants function as the copula.

----
+Among subtypes of dependency relations, currently only *nsubj:outer* is used.

-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
-Include links to language-specific relations definitions if any.
+There is also one language-specific dependency: *discourse:enunc*, which is used to link the enunciative particle (see Morphology) to the head of the clause in which it appears.

 ---